3 ways to safely Delete Temporary Files in Windows 10/8.1 and 7

-Looking for Delete temporary files in windows 10 to Free up some significant amount of Disk Space or optimize Windows System performance?
+Did you know you can Delete temporary files in windows 10 to Free up some significant amount of Disk Space or optimize Windows System performance?
 Here this post we discuss what is temp files in windows PC, Why They created on your PC and How To safely Delete Temporary Files in Windows 10.

-Temporary files are usually referred to those files that apps store on your computer to hold information temporarily.
+Temp files or temporary files are usually referred to those files that apps store on your computer to hold information temporarily.
 However, on Windows 10 there are many other temporary file types, including those leftover files after updating the operating system, upgrade logs, error reporting, temporary Windows installation files, and more.

 Typically, these files won’t cause any issues, but they can grow rapidly using valuable space on your hard drive, which can be the reason preventing you to install a new version of Windows 10 or it can be the reason that you’re running out of space.